-In the event a holder of a pharmacy permit issued by the Arkansas State Board of Pharmacy under ACA §17-92-405 and Board Regulation 04-05-0001 has suffered a theft or loss of controlled substances.
+In the event a holder of a pharmacy permit issued by the Arkansas State Board of Pharmacy under ACA §17-92-405 and Board rule 04-05-0001 has suffered a theft or loss of controlled substances.
 Said permit holder shall:

-- (a) Notify Arkansas Department of Health Division of Pharmacy Services and Drug Control, the nearest Drug Enforcement Administration Diversion Field Office, and the Arkansas State Board of Pharmacy immediately upon discovery by phone or fax, and - (b) Deliver a completed DEA Form-106 to each of the agencies listed in (a) within 7 days of the occurrence of said loss or the discovery of said loss. - (10/09/83 Revised 6/26/03 and 7/27/2011)
+- i.
+Notify Arkansas Department of Health Division of Pharmacy Services and Drug Control, the nearest Drug Enforcement Administration Diversion Field Office, and the Arkansas State Board of Pharmacy immediately upon discovery by phone or fax, and - ii.
+Deliver a completed DEA Form-106 to each of the agencies listed in (a) within 7 days of the occurrence of said loss or the discovery of said loss.

+(10/09/83 Amended 6/26/03, 7/27/2011, and 5/10/2022)